AP® Macroeconomics for New and Experienced Teachers

-The purpose of this institute is to give teachers an understanding of the expectations of the AP Macroeconomics course.
-This course will cover syllabus development and course organization, resources available to assist both the teacher and the student, and methods for improving student performance on the AP exam.
-Participants will have opportunities to share best practices and favorite lessons.
+The purpose of this institute is to give teachers an understanding of the expectations of the AP® Macroeconomics course.
+This course will cover syllabus development and course organization, resources available to assist both the teacher and the student, and methods for improving student performance on the AP® exam.

 - Flash drive

-- Experienced teachers should bring a favorite lesson to share.
+- Experienced teachers may bring a successful lesson plan to share

-Mary Wolters has taught economics at Westlake High School, Austin, Texas for the last 23 years.
-For the last 21 years, she has taught the AP Macroeconomics course at this high school, and five years ago she also began teaching AP Microeconomics.
+Mary Wolters recently retired from teaching AP® Macroeconomics, AP® Microeconomics, and economics at Westlake High School, Austin, Texas.
 Before she began her teaching career, she worked as an urban planning/economic consultant in Austin and Denver, Colorado, with a focus on environmental impact studies and land use planning.

 For the last several years she has been an AP® Economics exam reader for ETS/College Board as well as an AP® Economics Consultant for the College Board, presenting one- and two-day workshops and week-long institutes.
 She has a B.A. in economics from Tulane University, New Orleans, Louisiana., and a M.S. in Community and Regional Planning from the University of Texas, Austin, Texas.

 College Board, AP®, Advanced Placement®, Advanced Placement Program®, AP® Vertical Teams®, Pre-AP® and the acorn logo are registered trademarks of the College Board.
 Used with permission.